Installation | Topics | Beyond Lino

 systemctl list-units --type=service

-If we want to display all running systemd services as a tree:
+Display all running systemd services as a tree:

 systemctl status

-To display the status of some specific service:
+Display the status of some specific service:

 systemctl status nginx

-Closely connected with systemctl is journalctl - the command for inspecting log-files.
-To get some information about some system service:
+Closely connected with systemctl is journalctl, the command for inspecting log files.

-journalctl -xe | grep service_name
+$ sudo journalctl -xe | grep service_name

 The main site of systemd with detailed information: